(Photo Credit: Brad Howe Photography)

-Praised as a “big pianist, big musician, big potential” with “compelling artistry that draws the listeners in and envelops them with musical joy,” pianist Ho Yan Agnes Wan’s most recent engagements included a highly successful recital on the “Pianists of the World” series at the prestigious St. Martin-in-the-Fields in London, United Kingdom, where she performed for a full house of audience; a tour to Alabama, and the season kick-off on the SPG Live!
+Praised as a “big pianist, big musician, big potential” with “compelling artistry that draws the listeners in and envelops them with musical joy,” pianist Ho Yan Agnes Wan most recently completed a six-city, eight-recital performance tour to Texas.
+Highlights of other prior engagements included a highly successful recital on the “Pianists of the World” series at the prestigious St. Martin-in-the-Fields in London, United Kingdom, where she performed for a full house of audience; a tour to Alabama, and the season kick-off on the SPG Live!
 Concert Series at the Steinway Piano Gallery of Charlotte, where she performed on the legendary Horowitz piano (CD 503) as part of the piano’s Piedmont Region Tour.

 A first prize winner at the Paris Grand Prize Virtuoso Music Competition and the Bradshaw and Buono International Piano Competition, Agnes Wan has also won the Loyola Concerto/Aria Competition, University of Iowa All-University Concerto/Aria Competition, and the University of Iowa Chamber Music Competition.
 Other awards she has received include the Special Presentation Award at the Artist International Debut Auditions, an Honorable Mention at the Los Angeles Liszt International Piano Competition, and fourth prize at the Hong Kong Open Piano Competition, in addition to numerous scholarships.
 In 2012, she was selected as a finalist at the International Web Concert Hall Competition, in which she was the only solo pianist among all the finalists that year.
 Her recent recital at St. Martin-in-the-Fields was the result of her success in an audition that drew many applications from talented musicians all over the world.

 An active piano recitalist, her performance is typically characterized by its expressive quality.
 In a recent recital review published by the Classical Voice of North Carolina, critic Chelsea Huber wrote, “perhaps the best thing about watching her perform is the joy she exudes while playing.
-Wan has a sort of quiet intensity that manifests itself regardless of the mood set by the music … Wan performed the music with feeling that involved every fiber of her being,” and highlighted her “intricate interpretation … precise articulations … independent phrasing of each melodic line … exuberant performance … carefully phrased, lyrical melody … playful articulations ... [and sense of humor.”
+Wan has a sort of quiet intensity that manifests itself regardless of the mood set by the music … Wan performed the music with feeling that involved every fiber of her being,” and highlighted her “intricate interpretation … precise articulations … independent phrasing of each melodic line … exuberant performance … carefully phrased, lyrical melody ... [and] sense of humor.”
 She has given full-length solo recitals in sixteen states and Washington D. C., Canada, France, Hong Kong, and the United Kingdom, in addition to other concert appearances on music festivals in Belgium, the Czech Republic, Hungary, Italy, and Japan.
-Her performances have been broadcasted live on radio stations including WFMT Chicago, WUOL Louisville, and WPLN Nashville.
-In May 2016, she will also perform live on Wisconsin Public Radio.
+Her performances have been broadcast live on radio stations including WFMT Chicago, WUOL Louisville, WPLN Nashville, and WPR Wisconsin Public Radio.
 Among the highlights of her recital venues are Carnegie Hall and Merkin Concert Hall in New York, the American Cathedral in Paris, the Banff Centre for the Arts (where she was a resident artist in 2003-04), Steinway Halls and Galleries in eight different American cities and London in the United Kingdom, and various universities and churches.
 As a concerto soloist, she has appeared with the Loyola Chamber Orchestra, University of Iowa Chamber Orchestra, Maryville Orchestra, and the Columbia County Civic Orchestra, Germantown Symphony Orchestra, and the Christ Church Cathedral String Orchestra in Louisville.

-Her upcoming engagements include recitals in North Carolina, Virginia, Philadelphia, Tennessee, Ohio, Wisconsin, Ontario, (Canada), and another European tour in 2017 with performances in Coventry and Cambridge (U. K.), and Paris, France.
+Her upcoming engagements include recitals in Philadelphia, Ohio, Tennessee, Texas, and Ontario, (Canada), and another European tour in 2017 with performances in Coventry and Cambridge (U. K.), and Paris, France.

 Agnes Wan’s debut compact disc recording, “Robert Schumann: Romance at the Piano,” released on Soundset Recordings label in late 2012, received critical acclaim from music critic Jerry Dubins (with the Fanfare Magazine): “… Wan plays these Schumann pieces as expressively and poetically as anyone I’ve heard, always placing her technical mastery at the service of Schumann’s ever-inventive musical imagination.”